Medical questions & health advice by licensed doctors

-"How can I explain a heart malformation surgery consultation to my child?
+"How can I explain a heart malformation surgery consultation to my child?"

 My daughter has a heart malformation and will undergo surgery.
 She is scared.

 Rather, it is best to try to explain what is going on to your child in a way that avoids big vocabulary or concepts that are above their developmental level.
 Your pediatric cardiology team will probably already have a lot of resources available for helping your child understand what is going on, so you should ask them for help with this.
 They may have coloring books and other activities, for example, that she can participate in to help her understand.
 Another great resource for you may be, depending on where you are, the hospital's child life department.
 Child life specialists are trained to engage in play and other forms of interactive therapy with children to help them through painful procedures and frightening medical environments.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.